-- Health care workers who work in a clinical setting - Researchers in a laboratory setting who routinely work with human blood or blood components
+- Clinical adjunct faculty who works in a clinical setting - Students in a clinical rotation who work in a clinical or laboratory setting who work with human blood or blood components.

-10.2 Student Post Vaccination Testing of Immune Status
+9.2 Student Post Vaccination Testing of Immune Status

 Because students are in the clinical setting, they are considered to be at high risk for blood borne pathogen exposure.
 If a serum titer does not demonstrate immunity after 1-2 months after the first Hepatitis B vaccination series, the student will require revaccination with a new Hepatitis B series.
 If the student does not demonstrate immunity at 1-2 months after the second series of three vaccinations, they are noted as a non-responder.
 The student must sign a waiver that documents that they are aware that they are not immune to Hepatitis B. This waiver is filed in the student's personal file and uploaded to Castle Branch.